The Recipe Box

 The gifts that get forgotten fastest are the ones that could have been given to anyone.
 A candle, a hamper, a gift card with a thoughtful note that does not quite compensate for the impersonality of the gesture.
 These are fine.
 None of them is wrong.
 But none of them says anything specific about the person receiving them.

-The unique Christmas gift ideas that people remember for decades always share one quality: they name something true.
+The Christmas gifts that people remember for decades always share one quality: they name something true.
 They say I know what you carry.
 I know who shaped you.
 I know what this time of year means to you and where that meaning comes from.

-For the people in your life who have a family recipe attached to the holiday a cookie baked in batches before the house wakes up, a pie that existed before anyone in the current generation was born, a dish whose smell is inseparable from the feeling of Christmas morning a personalized family recipe Christmas gift is the most direct way to say all of that at once.
+For the people in your life who have a family recipe attached to the holiday, the cookie baked in batches before the house wakes up, the pie that existed before anyone in the current generation was born, the dish whose smell is inseparable from Christmas morning, a framed print of that recipe is the most direct way to say all of it at once.

 It takes something that has always been central to the holiday and makes it permanent.